-After the successful completion of the paper, the students will be able -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Analyze the relevant gender equations and politics of gender through various works - 2.
 Distinguish between various writers - 3.
 Integrate the various issues of gender, race, nationality, culture, class while reading the texts